 In 1938 Alice Park was given to Bath for use as a public park by Herbert Montgomery MacVicar of Batheaston.
 MacVicar was a wealthy gentleman who lived in a nearby house with his wife Frances Alice Harriet, who died in 1936 at the age of fifty three.
 Her untimely death was the motivation behind MacVicar's donation of the park in memorial.
 This is where Alice Park gets its name from.

 The park and cottages were laid out and constructed (for the reputed sum of 325,000 pounds) between 1937 and 1940.
 The two park keepers' cottages were designed by Geoffrey Jellicoe, one of the principal figures of landscape design in Bath at the time.
 The tea chalet - now Alice Park Cafe, was originally called 'Jellicoe Tea Rooms' after the park designer., and was the original changing rooms for the popular youth football and cricket teams.
 Two cottages were built to house Alice Park's keepers who each worked on alternate days to keep the grounds in order.
-These are now of course the Alice Park Nursery and a private residence.
+These are now the Alice Park Nursery and a private residence.

 MacVicar founded the park as a facility for the enjoyment and sporting achievement of local children.
 Several sports clubs were also set up and endowed by MacVicar to the delight of those in Bath at the time.
 He maintained a close interest in the development of the clubs and attended tournaments by means of a gate between the park and his house, "The Elms".
 MacVicar believed that access to the sports clubs should be available to all of school age, regardless of background, and subsidised clothing, sports equipment and even transport costs for those unable to afford it themselves.